Extreme weather response for people rough sleeping

 - providing additional services including extended operating hours for services, increased shelter options, additional food services, sunscreen etc.

-Housing SA activates Code Red and Code Blue, coordinating the response across South Australia in partnership with other services.
+SA Housing Authority coordinates Code Red and Code Blue extreme weather responses across South Australia in partnership with other service providers.

 When a Code Red or Code Blue response is activated, homelessness services will visit known rough sleeper locations to make people aware of the supports available to them.
-Information about services and support will be available on Facebook and Twitter.
+Information about services and support will be available on Facebook and SA Housing Authority website.

 What activates a Code Red or Code Blue